Safety and wellbeing

 If you have any concerns about internet safety and/or wish to report something that you feel is inappropriate, please click here

 Safeguarding legislation and government guidance says that safeguarding means:

 - Preventing impairment of children's health or development

 - Ensuring that children are growing up in circumstances with the provision of safe and effective care

 - Taking action to enable all children and young people to have the best outcome

 Safeguarding includes child protection, health care plans, health and safety, site security, safety on school trips, anti-bullying work and so much more.

-The academy’s Child Protection Team consists of: Mr Woolley (Designated Safeguarding Lead) Mrs Hodson (Deputy DSL), Miss Parkin (SENDCo) and Mrs M Banner (Progress and Achievement Leader).
+The academy’s Child Protection Team consists of: Mr Woolley (Designated Safeguarding Lead) Mrs Hodson (Deputy DSL), Miss L Edgar (Deputy DSL) and Miss M Banner (Progress and Achievement Leader).

 The academy has a suite of safeguarding documents which are reviewed regularly and can be found in the Policies and Documents section of this website.
 If you cannot find what you are looking for please contact the academy and we will be only too happy to help you.